Diversity, Equity, and Inclusion

 MAE Seminar - Please join and nominate!

-Our department is participating in a new initiative which launched in Autumn 2020: “Future Leaders in Mechanical and Aerospace Engineering: Celebrating Diversity and Innovation”.
+Our department is participating in an initiative which launched in Autumn 2020: “Future Leaders in Mechanical and Aerospace Engineering: Celebrating Diversity and Innovation”.
 This nationwide online seminar series highlights research contributions by graduate students and postdocs from groups that are underrepresented among Mechanical Engineering and Aerospace Engineering faculties.
 In addition to providing exposure and mentorship opportunities to the speakers, the seminar series will create a network among underrepresented students and faculty allies in MAE departments across the country.
 To nominate a speaker, to volunteer as a faculty mentor, or to join the email list for future announcements, please visit MAEFutureLeaders.
 We encourage nominations or self-nominations of URM grad students and postdocs on a rolling basis.

 Coming soon: practices that promote diversity and inclusion in the classroom and beyond